 John Sexton is President Emeritus, the Benjamin Butler Professor of Law and NYU Law School's Dean Emeritus, having served as Dean for 14 years.
-He joined the Law School's faculty in 1981, and was named the School's Dean in 1988.
-He was named the University's President in 2001, and served from 2002 through 2015.
+He joined the Law School's faculty in 1981, and was named the School's Dean in 1988 and served until 2002.
+He was named the University's President in 2001, and served until January 2016.

-He is a Fellow of the American Academy of Arts and Sciences, a member of the Council on Foreign Relations, and a past member of the Executive Committee of the Association of American Universities.
+He is a Fellow of the American Academy of Arts and Sciences and a member of the Council on Foreign Relations.
 He is past Chair of the American Council on Education, the New York Academy of Sciences, and the Commission on Independent Colleges and Universities of New York.
 He has served as the Chairman of the Board of the Federal Reserve Bank of New York (2003-2006) and Chair of the Federal Reserve Systems Council of Chairs (2006).

 He served as a Board Member for the National Association of Securities Dealers (1996-1998), and was Founding Chair of the Board of NASD Dispute Resolution (2000-2002).
 He also serves on the Board of the Institute of International Education.
 While Dean of the Law School, he was President of the Association of American Law Schools.